carla-simulator/carla/Docs/recorder_binary_file_format.md

 ![packets type list](img/RecorderPacketsList.png)

-I suggest to use **id** over 100 for user custom packets, because this list will grow in the future in sequence.
+I suggest to use **id** over 100 for user custom packets, because this list will grow up in sequence in the future.

 #### 3.1 Packet 0: Frame Start

-This packet marks the start of a new frame, so it will need to be the first one to start each frame.
+This packet marks the start of a new frame, and it will be the first one to start each frame.
 All packets need to be placed between a **Frame Start** and a **Frame End**.

 ![frame start](img/RecorderFrameStart.png)